How Much Do Blue Jeans Weigh?

 1. Read the Fabric Label

-2. Weigh the Jeans Directly
+2. Weight the Jeans Directly

 Jeans Type | Typical Weight (lbs) |